EvoLib/evo-lib/examples/09_evoenv/03_gap_navigator/README.md

     dim: 12  # 6 lengths + 6 angles
 ```

 The task converts this vector into `RaySensor` objects.
-Very short sensors can be represented as zero-length inactive sensors, depending on `min_active_length`.
+Very short sensors can
+be represented as zero-length inactive sensors, depending on `min_active_length`.
+This keeps the observation size stable even when some sensor slots are inactive.

 ---

-# Observation Space
+## Observation Space

 The environment returns `max_sensors + 2` values.